9 Best CCW Gun in 2024 + Buyers Guide

 Ruger LCR Review

 Revolvers aren’t dead.
 As much as we all know and love the old automatic pistol, the revolver still holds a special place in our American hearts.
-Picking one ‘snub’ nose is tough, but I think the Ruger LCR offers the most bang for your buck.
+Picking one ‘snub’ nose is tough, but I think the Ruger LCR is the best revolver you can get for your buck.
 You can get it in 22 LR, 22 WMR, 327 Magnum, 38 Special, 357 Magnum, and even 9mm.

 This polymer-infused revolver keeps things light and stubby.
-The barrel is less than 2 inches long and the overall length is 6.5 inches, so we have an excellent revolver for deep concealment.
-Plus, the edges of the Ruger LCR are beveled so it’s snag-free and ideal for a quick and smooth draw when you conceal carry.
+With a barrel less than 2 inches and an overall length of 6.5 inches, it’s great for deep concealment.
+Also, the Ruger LCR’s edges are beveled for a snag-free, quick draw.

 The trigger, I think, is an absolute dream and likely the best stock revolver trigger on the market.
 There’s a friction-reducing cam in the fire control system that consistently modulates the trigger pull, making the trigger wonderfully smooth.
 The LCRx offers shooters an exposed hammer should they want it, and the standard encloses the hammer for a snag-free design.

-There’s some recoil in the Ruger LCR, but it comes with a Hogue® grip that helps insulate the recoil and reduce it to a comfortable degree.
-The grip sits at the top of the backstrap with grooves for my hand, and that makes for a solid and pleasant shooting experience.
+Despite some recoil, the Ruger LCR has a Hogue® grip that helps manage it comfortably.
+The grip’s grooves at the top of the backstrap fit snugly in my hand, providing a solid and enjoyable shooting experience.

 I feel as though most LCRs are pretty affordable, with a bit of a premium attached to the 9mm model.
-This little snub nose gives you an extremely reliable weapon that packs a big punch in a small size.
-If you insist on a .22 LR or 22 Magnum for concealed carry guns, this is the one I’d carry.
-Heck, if you want a wheel gun, I don’t think you can find a more practical option that’s also lightweight, with a great trigger pull.
-The revolver fires consistently and accurately and it’s very easy to carry because of its small dimensions, meaning the reliability and the concealment you need from a concealed carry is right here.
+This compact snub nose is extremely reliable and powerful for its size.
+If you prefer a .22 LR or 22 Magnum for concealed carry, this would be my pick.
+If you’re after a wheel gun, I believe you won’t find a more practical, lightweight option with a great trigger pull.
+This revolver is consistent, accurate, and easy to carry due to its small size, offering the reliability and concealment needed for a concealed carry.

 If you’d like to learn more, you can check out my full review of the LCR here.
 It is a focus on the 9mm version, however, if you’re looking for a different caliber, this review should still help.